 We have no specific submission deadlines.
 Just contact us when you are ready.

 You very considerably up the chances of an article being accepted if it addresses a country or region that has not featured regularly in hidden europe.
-It is therefore worth noting that the following countries are not on our wishlist for 2017: Britain, Germany, Poland, Czech Republic, Slovakia, Denmark, Norway, Finland, France, Switzerland, Croatia and Greece.
+It is therefore worth noting that the following countries are not on our wishlist for 2017 or 2018: Britain, Belgium, Netherlands, Germany, Poland, Czech Republic, Slovakia, Denmark, Norway, Finland, France and Switzerland.
+We are however very much on the lookout for first-class writing on Russia and the Black Sea region.
+If anyone out there has recently visited some of the lesser republics in the European part of the Russian Federation (eg. Kabardino-Balkaria, Mordovia, Kalmykia or the Mari El Republic) then we'd love to hear from you.

 Material should be sent to us by e-mail.
 Mail your article to submissions [at ] hiddeneurope [dot] co [dot] uk.
 If you are an especially cautious soul, you can use snail-mail, of course, in which case write to: